About this Course

 - Ways to apply software design principles and design patterns to build components of a software application

-- Techniques for answering and solving common software developer job interview problems
+- Techniques for answering and solving common system design interview problems

 Get Hands-On Experience

-You’ll complete a design software of a single component and then build an architecture of a larger system that includes the interactions between multiple components.
+You'll design an individual software component and then build the architecture of a larger system that includes the interactions between multiple components